 Tourists should still take care.
 Despite their friendliness in major tourists cities Nepali can seem very friendly but still take financial advantage of a tourist.

-Similarly Nepali men have a reputation of being charming to foreign women in order to establish a relationship with them for financial rewards, garnering a way to leave Nepal via marriage or for the bravado of sleeping with a foreigner.
+Similarly Nepali men have a reputation of being charming to foreign women in order to establish a relationship with them for financial rewards or garnering a way to leave Nepal via marriage or for the bravado of have a close relationship with a foreigner.

 Nepali women on the other hand are a lot more reserved and less likely to enter into a relationship with a foreign man.
 However the younger generation are changing with nightclubs and bars being popular hangout places.
 The issue is either raised via illegal prostitution or with severe penalties among elders should they be seen to be promiscuous.

 Tourism has had both a positive and a negative effect on the Nepali people.
+It should be noted that within realm of tourism there is an open border with India and a visa free border to China which has had a large impact on Nepals culture.
 Negative aspects largely surround the influence of foreign cultural traits, a loss of tradition and cultural misinterpretations.
 The positives include increased financial stability, better education and health facilities.

 Nepali people are very open and respectful of all cultures.
 It's very easy to forget that a tourists influence can have long term negative effects on Nepali people.
 It's also important to note that Nepal is currently under going a huge shift in culture and politics.
 A new constitution, 24 hour electricity, high-speed internet have all only recently arrived in Nepal.